-Slovakian, living in Big Island, Hawaii, USA
+Slovakian, living in the USA

-Dr. Michaela Musilova is an astrobiologist and the Director of HI-SEAS and Commander of over 30 simulated missions to the Moon and Mars.
-She is also a visiting Professor at the Slovak University of Technology, Faculty at ISU and the Head of Research of the satellite technology company NEEDRONIX.
+Michaela was the Director of HI-SEAS and Commander of over 30 simulated missions to the Moon and Mars, in collaboration with NASA, ESA and many international organizations.
+She is currently a visiting Professor at the Slovak University of Technology, Global Faculty at the International Space University and Head of Research of the space technology company NEEDRONIX.

 Furthermore, Michaela has received numerous prizes and grants, including the Emerging Space Leaders Grant; Women in Aerospace – Europe Young Professional Award; and she was selected as one of the most promising 30 under 30 by Forbes Slovakia.

 Michaela’s new project, Astro Seven Summits, is focused on performing research, educational and outreach activities with partners around the world.
 Michaela regularly teaches; gives lectures and keynote presentations to a range of audiences worldwide; and works with international media.
 Moreover, she writes articles for Space.com and co-authored her biography, A Woman from Mars.